DelineaXPM/dsv-cli/docs/developer/code-signing.md

 - For mac signing: [Quill](https://github.com/anchore/quill) to allow signing and notarization of the binary without using a darwin based build system.
 - For windows & linux binary signing: [cosign](https://github.com/sigstore/cosign)

+## Keys

+The two keys required for the signed binaries:

+- For signing with mac, pfx format (see internal team for details).
+- For cosign (sig file generation), take the pfx and run `cosign import-key-pair --key myfile.pfx` and it will generate a `import-cosign.pub` and `import-cosign.key` in the repo root.
+- Securely store the `import-cosign.key` for usage and rename for simplicity to the same name as the pfx, instead leaving `.key` as the file extension.

 ## Mac Specific

 ### Validation